Stocks vs Bonds

 In intermarket analysis, stocks and bonds reflect different layers of macro information.
 Bonds tend to compress views on inflation, policy, and discount rates more directly.
 Stocks reflect those forces too, but they also incorporate earnings expectations, risk appetite, and the market’s willingness to pay for future growth.

-What the comparison covers
+Limits of the comparison

 FAQ